olehmell/subsocial-v2/README.md

   --validator
 ```

-Additional CLI usage options are available and may be shown by running `cargo run -- --help`.
+Additional CLI usage options are available and may be shown by running `cargo run -- --help`

 ## License